Registered Veterinary Technologists: Janelle, Woei

 Dr. Catherine Sharp was born in Vancouver, and knew from an early age that she wanted to become a veterinarian while caring for her many childhood pets: dogs, cats, guinea pigs, rabbits, gerbils, fish and wildlife befriended on the beach or the forest at her family cottage on Saltspring Island.

 Dr Sharp resides on the North Shore with her two children - grade 5 and grade 9, both in French immersion programs.
-Together they enjoy life with a giant Golden-Doodle named Astro.
-Outside of work, Dr. Sharp spends time on Saltspring Island, volunteers with the parents at Ecole Pauline Johnson, and manages a soccer team with the West Vancouver Football Club.
-She enjoys trail running with her friends and dog in the North Shore forests, as well as horseback riding, tennis, yoga, and traveling with her friends and family to Saltspring island and abroad.
+Together they enjoy life with a giant Golden-Doodle named Astro as well as some tropical fish.
+Dr. Sharp enjoys trail running with her friends and dog in the North Shore forests, as well as horseback riding, tennis, yoga, and traveling with her friends and family to Saltspring island and abroad.
 She recently re-certified her scuba diving licence and hopes to expand her underwater travel experiences in the years ahead.

 Dr Alexine Crofts

 Dr. Crofts was born and raised in Vancouver but has called the North Shore home since 2015.
 She has always had a passion for all animals and their care.
 Growing up, she rode horses, had several cats and was surrounded by puppies as her family bred English Cocker Spaniels.
 This might be why she thinks puppy breath is one of the best smells on earth.